taisiat/bouncy-bee/README.md

 }
 ```

-Meanwhile the speed setter, `Bee.slideScale()`, is a slider that increments up and down with each game step and resets the Bee's `speed` value.
-It is then drawn as a rectangle of variable width by `Bee.drawScale(ctx)`.
+Meanwhile the speed setter, `Bee.slideScale()`, increments `slideStep` up or down with each game step and updates the Bee's `speed` value by that factor.
+The slider is then drawn as a rectangle of variable width by `Bee.drawScale(ctx)`, based on the current `speed `.

 When the player activates launch with the space bar, the current game step's Bee `speed` value is locked in, along with the current `Bee.START_VEL`, and the Bee `vel` is updated to the resultant velocity value.
 Bee flies!